 The Dalney Building at Georgia Tech

-This $32M project will combine three seemingly unrelated program elements—a parking structure, an office building, and a biological wastewater reclamation facility—into a single cohesive structure that will serve as a central feature of Georgia Tech’s new Eco-Commons.
+This $32M project combines three seemingly unrelated program elements—a parking structure, an office building, and a biological wastewater reclamation facility—into a single cohesive structure.

 This project is not so much a building as a piece of ecological infrastructure.
 It relocates five acres of surface lots into structured parking, freeing this land to be transformed into the core of the campus “Eco-Commons,” a nexus of green infrastructure and restored habitat.
-The project provides office space for over 250 staff members supporting research alongside a conference facility that will serve as a shared resource on campus.
+The project provides office space for over 250 staff members supporting research alongside a conference facility serving as a shared resource on campus.
+It’s building as infrastructure, infrastructure as building, all placed in a restorative landscape.

 A project approach of rapid, iterative exploration with feedback between benefit (to occupants and the environment) and impact (on construction cost and schedule) was instrumental to process.
 A debate emerged early on.
 What if cars simply don’t exist in twenty years in the way they do now?
 As parking needs change, what are the CO2-specific implications between building the garage, demolishing it and building office space in its place versus building a garage that could work structurally for parking and then be converted to office?
 These were termed the non-convertible and convertible schemes respectively.
 In analyzing the structure between the non-convertible and convertible precast options, the carbon difference in renovating a parking structure versus demolishing are significant, though perhaps not exorbitant.
 The fact that the inherent structural system in precast for a parking garage is “lighter” than a convertible option and that any new office building would be built with steel (which has assumed high recycled-content and recyclability) mitigates the difference.